 ENVS351 - Advanced Geological Field Techniques

-This two-week fieldclass, which takes place in June immediately after the end of the second year, deals with the detailed phase of geological fieldwork, and forms the final part of training for your independent field project and subsequent dissertation write-up.
+This ten-day fieldclass, which takes place in June immediately after the end of the second year, deals with the detailed phase of geological fieldwork, and forms the final part of training for your independent field project and subsequent dissertation write-up.
 Using comfortable self-catering accommodation in Bundoran, County Donegal as a base, we examine sedimentary, igneous and metamorphic rocks in Donegal, Sligo and Fermanagh.

 Bringing together knowledge and techniques from all the theory modules taken in Years One and Two, you will undertake three projects that correspond to the three main phases of the geological history of the north of Ireland;